 Pic's Peanut Butter has met its match with our really good jelly

 What are the peanut butter makers doing messing around with berries?

 Making jam, that's what - but we don't call it jam because it hasn't got enough sugar.
 What it has got though, is boysenberries!

-Glen and Maree, from Tasman Bay Berries, grow boysenberries.
+Glen, from Tasman Bay Berries, grows boysenberries.
 Lots of boysenberries.
 In fact, Nelson is the boysenberry centre of the Universe.
-Glen & Maree's farm is just down the road from Pic's Peanut Butter World in the heart of Stoke.
+Glensfarm is just down the road from Pic's Peanut Butter World in the heart of Stoke.
 We are super lucky and get to eat them fresh in December; it's a Kiwi tradition of packing ice cream tubs full of juicy pick-your-own berries.
 But the rest of the world hardly ever sees them, which is a pity as they are extraordinarily nutritious and boysenberries go really well with peanut butter.

 What is in Pic's Boysenberry jelly?
-Boysenberries (grown in Nelson) 49%, Boysenberry concentrate 3%, cane sugar, lemon juice concentrate, gelling agent (pectin).
+Boysenberry puree (grown in Nelson) 49%, Boysenberry concentrate 3%, cane sugar, lemon juice concentrate, gelling agent (pectin).

 Once opened, keep our jelly in the fridge

 Stirring our jelly makes me runny so if you prefer a firmer spread, scoop me out gently with a spoon.

 Add our purple lidded jars to your core pantry item.
 The purple happens to be the official colour of our home Nelson, Tasman